Kimberley Outback Tours – Gibb River Road Tour

 - Itineraries may vary and/or attractions can be substituted for any cause including seasonal conditions, weather extremes, traditional owner and national park requirements.

-- This tour is for fit and active people, who can hike 4-9kms a day over uneven terrain, sometimes in high temperatures.
+- This tour requires walking over uneven terrain, sometimes in higher temperatures.
 Temperatures can be extreme i.e. very high during summer days and very cold during winter nights.
 The operator reserves the right to assess the fitness capability of passengers prior to tour departure.

 - Due to distances covered, this trip involves early departures on some mornings and frequent stops between destinations.